 She will raise taxes on the rich.

-This is about the tenth time that she is now going to raise taxes on the rich, which means there's not going to be money to pay for this.
+This is about the 10th time that she is now going to raise taxes on the rich, which means there's not going to be money to pay for this.

-The Democrats opposed it mightily because they didn't want any portion of somebody's social security contribution to the government being managed in an account that would quote unquote grow independent of where the money was in the stock in the uh in the social security system.
+Remember, Social Security reform, the Democrats opposed it mightily because they didn't want any portion of somebody's Social Security contribution to the government being managed in an account that would, quote unquote, grow independent of where the money was in the Social Security system.

-And they they demagogue this and they said we can't do that while the stock market plunges.
+And they demagogued this and they said, we can't do that when the stock market plunges.

 And look at all the management fees.

-Now George McGovern tried this he proposed this in 1972 and I think I have to consult this to be sure but I think McGovern was proposing to give every citizen $1,000 back in 1972.
+And I think, I have to consult this to be sure, but I think McGovern was proposing to give every citizen $1,000 back in 1972.

 He was laughed off the presidential candidate stage.